MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ## Supported app guidelines

-- Surface Hub only runs [Universal Windows Platform (UWP) apps](https://msdn.microsoft.com/windows/uwp/get-started/whats-a-uwp).
-Apps created using the [Desktop App Converter](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter) will not run on Surface Hub.
+- Surface Hub only runs [Universal Windows Platform (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide).
+Apps created using the [MSIX Packaging Tool] (/windows/msix/packaging-tool/tool-overview) will not run on Surface Hub.
-- Apps must be targeted for the [Universal device family](https://msdn.microsoft.com/library/windows/apps/dn894631) or Windows Team device family.
+- Apps must be targeted for the [Universal device family](/windows/uwp/get-started/universal-application-platform-guide) or Windows Team device family.
-- Surface Hub only supports [offline-licensed apps](https://docs.microsoft.com/microsoft-store/distribute-offline-apps) from [Microsoft Store for Business](https://businessstore.microsoft.com/store).
+- Surface Hub only supports [offline-licensed apps](/microsoft-store/distribute-offline-apps) from [Microsoft Store for Business](https://businessstore.microsoft.com/store/private-store).
 - By default, apps must be Store-signed to be installed.
 During testing and development, you can also choose to run developer-signed UWP apps by placing the device in developer mode.
 - When submitting an app to the Microsoft Store, developers need to set Device family availability and Organizational licensing options to make sure an app will be available to run on Surface Hub.
 - You need admin credentials to install apps on your Surface Hub.
 Since the device is designed to be used in communal spaces like meeting rooms, people can't access the Microsoft Store to download and install apps.